boazbk/crypto/lec_21_obfuscation.md

 Let us stop and think of the notions we have seen in cryptography.
 We have seen that under reasonable computational assumptions (such as LWE) we can achieve the following:

 * CPA secure _private key encryption_ and _Message Authentication codes_ (which can be combined to get CCA security or authenticated encryption)- this means that two parties that share a key can have virtual secure channel between them.
 An adversary cannot get _any additional information_ beyond whatever is her prior knowledge given an encryption of a message sent from Alice to Bob.
-Even if Moreover, she cannot modify this message by even a single bit.
-It's lucky we only discovered these results from the 1970's onwards--- if the Germans have used such an encryption instead of ENIGMA in World War II there's no telling how many more lives would have been lost.
+Moreover, she cannot modify this message by even a single bit.
+It's lucky we only discovered these results from the 1970's onwards--- if the Germans had used such an encryption instead of ENIGMA in World War II there's no telling how many more lives would have been lost.

 * _Public key encryption_ and _digital signatures_ that enable Alice and Bob to set up such a virtually secure channel without _sharing a prior key_.
 This enables our "information economy" and protects virtually every financial transaction over the web.
-Moreover, it is the crucial mechanism for supplying "over the air" software updates which smart devices whether its phones, cars, thermostats or anything else.
-Some had predicted that this invention will change the nature of our form of government to [crypto anarchy](http://www.activism.net/cypherpunk/crypto-anarchy.html) and while this may be hyperbole, governments everywhere are [worried](https://www.fbi.gov/about-us/otd/going-dark-issue) about this invention.
+Moreover, it is the crucial mechanism for supplying "over the air" software updates to smart devices, whether they be phones, cars, thermostats or anything else.
+Some had predicted that this invention would change the nature of our form of government to [crypto anarchy](http://www.activism.net/cypherpunk/crypto-anarchy.html) and while this may be hyperbole, governments everywhere are [worried](https://www.fbi.gov/about-us/otd/going-dark-issue) about this invention.

-* _Hash functions_ and _pseudorandom function_ enable us to create authentication tokens for deriving one-time passwords out of shared keys, or deriving long keys from short passwords.
-They are also useful as a tool in _password based key exchange_, which enables two parties to communicate securely (with fairly good but not overwhelming probability)  when they share a 6 digit PIN, even if the adversary can easily afford much much more than $10^6$ computational cycles.
+* _Hash functions_ and _pseudorandom functions_ enable us to create authentication tokens for deriving one-time passwords out of shared keys, or deriving long keys from short passwords.
+They are also useful as a tool in a _password based key exchange_, which enables two parties to communicate securely (with fairly good but not overwhelming probability)  when they share a 6 digit PIN, even if the adversary can easily afford much much more than $10^6$ computational cycles.

 * _Fully homomorphic encryption_ allows computing over encrypted data.
 Bob could prepare Alice's taxes without knowing what her income is, and more generally store all her data and perform computations on it, without knowing what the data is.

 * _Zero knowledge proofs_ can be used to prove a statement is true without revealing _why_ its true.
 In particular since you can use zero knowledge proofs to prove that you posses X bitcoins without giving any information about their identity, they have been used to obtain [fully anonymous electronic currency](http://zerocash-project.org/).

-* _Multiparty secure computation_ are a fully general tool that enable Alice and Bob (and Charlie, David, Elana, Fran,.. ) to perform any computation on their private inputs, whether it is to compute the result of a vote, a second-price auction, privacy-preserving data mining, perform a cryptographic operation in a distributed manner (without any party ever learning the secret key) or simply play poker online without needing to trust any central server.
+* _Multiparty secure computation_ are a fully general tool that enable Alice and Bob (and Charlie, David, Elana, Fran, etc.) to perform any computation on their private inputs, whether it is to compute the result of a vote, a second-price auction, privacy-preserving data mining, perform a cryptographic operation in a distributed manner (without any party ever learning the secret key) or simply play poker online without needing to trust any central server.

 (BTW all of the above points are notions that you should be familiar and be able to explain what are their security guarantees if you ever need to use them, for example, in the unlikely event that you ever find yourself needing to take a cryptography final exam...)